 - Best for babies: Babyscape at The Children’s Museum of Indianapolis

-- Best free option: Holliday Park Nature Center
+- Best free indoor option: Holliday Park Nature Center

-- Best indoor play spot: Carter’s Play Place
+- Best calm indoor playground: Carter’s Play Place during Kiddie Carter’s

 - Best for storytime: Local library baby and toddler programs

-- Best outdoor playground: Holliday Park or River Heritage Park
+- Best outdoor playground: The toddler area at Holliday Park

 - Best for coffee and play: The Busy Bee Play Cafe